Divorce is a stressful, major life event that can flip your life upside down.

 One Way of How to Handle a Divorce: Ellen’s Story

-Ellen and Cathy both went through difficult divorces.
+Ellen and Cathy both went through difficult divorces with the help of Grafe & Batchelor, P.C. lawyers.
 The kind of loss that most people would qualify as major life trauma.

 After she divorced, Ellen fell into a deep depression.
 She barely left the house, had no friends and never dated again.